iamtheratio/SMWCentral-Downloader-Patcher/README.md

 ### Downloading ROM Hacks
 1. **Set your filters**: Use the filter options to narrow down what you want to search for (difficulty, type, author, etc.)
+2. **Choose display mode**: Use the "Show only non-downloaded hacks" checkbox to hide hacks you already own, making it easier to find new content
-2. **Search for hacks**: Click the "Search Hacks" button to pull data from the SMWCentral API based on your filters
+3. **Search for hacks**: Click the "Search Hacks" button to pull data from the SMWCentral API based on your filters
+4. **Browse results as they load**: Results appear progressively as each page loads - no need to wait for all data to finish loading
-3. **Select hacks to download**: Click the checkmark in the first column for each hack you want to download
+5. **Select hacks to download**: Click the checkmark in the first column for each hack you want to download
    - **Tip**: Click the column header to select ALL hacks at once
+   - **Already downloaded hacks** are shown in italic with muted colors to help you identify what you already own
-4. **Start downloading**: Click "Download & Patch" to begin downloading and patching your selected hacks
+6. **Start downloading**: Click "Download & Patch" to begin downloading and patching your selected hacks
-5. **Wait for completion**: The app will automatically download each hack and apply it to your base ROM
+7. **Wait for completion**: The app will automatically download each hack and apply it to your base ROM
-6. **Play**: Your patched ROMs will be saved to your chosen folder, ready to play in any emulator
+8. **Play**: Your patched ROMs will be saved to your chosen folder, ready to play in any emulator

-**New Feature**: While downloads are in progress, the History tab is temporarily locked to prevent editing and maintain database integrity.
-You can view your history, but cannot make changes until all downloads complete.

 ### Managing Your Collection
 1. **View your collection**: Click the "History" tab to see all your downloaded ROMs